Enabling human-centric notification experiences using Microsoft Graph notifications

 Why integrate with Microsoft Graph notifications?

-Manage notifications across endpoints
+Easily manage notifications across endpoints

-Retrieve notification history
+Retrieve notification state and history